mgsohg/CAUnet/README.md

 # HCA-net: Hybrid Chain Attention Network via Dynamic Receptive Fields for Ultrasound Breast Lesions Segmentation

+This is an implementation of "HCA-net: Hybrid Chain Attention Network via Dynamic Receptive Fields for Ultrasound Breast Lesions Segmentation" in Python and powered by the Keras deep learning framework (Tensorflow as backend).

 The code will be publicly available soon.
-(Official Tensorflow-Keras-based Implementation of HCA-net)